spack/spack-tutorial/tutorial_configuration.rst

 would add the GCC version 7.5.0 compiler to whatever other compilers were listed in other configuration files.

-The schema for a section applies whether that section is an individual file or part of an environment, except that the sections are nested 1 level underneath the top-level 'spack' key in an environment's ``spack.yaml`` file.
+A configuration section appears nearly the same when managed in an environment's ``spack.yaml`` file except that the section is nested 1 level underneath the top-level 'spack' key.
 For example the above ``compilers.yaml`` could be incorporated into an environment's ``spack.yaml`` like so:

 .. code-block:: yaml